 This web site presents images of the Union Pacific Railroad's famous "Big Boy" 4-8-8-4 articulated locomotives, along with the well-known "Challenger" 4-6-6-4s.
-I took most of these photos on 35mm film during a family vacation trip from Illinois to Colorado and Wyoming in the summer of 1957, and my brother took others on his camera with a larger negative size.
-A few photos were taken later in museums or during a 2002 trip by Challenger 3985, the still-operating survivor of that class.
+I took most of these photos on 35mm film during a family vacation trip from Illinois to Colorado and Wyoming in the summer of 1957, and my late brother David V. Leonard took others on his camera with a larger negative size.
+A few photos were taken later in museums or during a 2002 trip by Challenger 3985, the then-operating survivor of that class.
 In 1957 we encountered the 4-8-8-4s operating out of the Union Pacific terminal at Laramie, Wyoming, while the 4-6-6-4s frequented the main line between Cheyenne and Omaha.

 American Locomotive Company delivered the "Big Boys" in two groups, Nos.
 4000-4019 in 1941 and Nos.
 4020-4024 in 1944.
 All locomotives had 68-inch drivers and cylinder dimensions of 23¾x32 inches, and sustained 300 pounds of boiler pressure per square inch.
 With these specifications they exerted 135,375 pounds of tractive force.
 The first group had a locomotive weight of 345 tons, a grate area of 135 square feet, and an evaporative heating surface of 5889 square feet.
 The second group were slightly heavier, with a larger grate area but reduced heating surface.
 Eight examples of this type survive today, with No. 4014 having been rebuilt by the Union Pacific steam shop in 2019 and returned to operation.
 For more information, visit the Union Pacific Steam Club site and Wes Barris' Union Pacific Big Boys page.